Much similar to floors, a deck of a house is a wooden platform that is built above the ground at height and is connected to the main building.

 Once the deck is dry, you can now apply the stain.
 You can choose the transparency of the stain that ranges from clear to solid.

-There are stains which are in-between such as semi-solid and semi-transparent.
+There are stains that are in-between such as semi-solid and semi-transparent.
 Each has its advantages and disadvantages.

 - Transparent: You’ll see the wood, but it requires an annual re-staining